-This feature article about Kansas’ biker response to recent violence, which was my first for the Wichita Eagle during my first week at the paper, was the most read article on Kansas.com for the month of May.
+This feature article about Kansas’ biker response to recent violence, which was my first for the Wichita Eagle during my first week at the paper, was one of the most read articles on Kansas.com for the month of May in 2015.

 May 23, 2015